-- Are comic books okay to read?
+1. Are graphic novels and comic books okay for my kid to read?

 Yes.
 If you’re unfamiliar with these two genres, you may jump to the conclusion that they’re fluff.
 But good graphic novels and comic books have real value.
 In fact, they can be just as effective as chapter books at introducing kids to literary devices such as satire, irony, foreshadowing, flashback, and parody.